mohammed-saqeeb324/Cars-price-prediction/README.md

-# Cars-price-prediction
+# Attorney claim
-predicting the price of car
+wheather a person can claim the attorney or not